ionos-cloud/ionosctl/docs/subcommands/Compute Engine/lan/update.md

 ## Description

 Use this command to update a specified LAN.
-You can update the name, the public option for LAN and the Pcc Id to connect the LAN to a Private Cross-Connect.
+You can update the name, the public option for LAN and the Pcc Id to connect the LAN to a Cross-Connect.

 You can wait for the Request to be executed using `--wait-for-request` option.